tardis-sn/research_news/README.md

 ## Step 2: Set the Article ID

-1. Before running the cell, ensure that the `article_id` variable is set correctly with a unique identifier (first two or three words of the title separated by underscores and your first name at the end).
+1. Before running the cell, ensure that the `article_id` variable is set correctly with a unique identifier (USE ONLY LOWERCASE ALPHABETS AND UNDERSCORES!!).

 ## Step 3: Run the Notebook